peterkhe1999/CheatSheet/OSEP/README.md

 C:\Windows\Microsoft.Net\Framework64\v4.0.30319\Microsoft.Workflow.Compiler.exe run.xml results.xml
 ```

-The downside to this attack is that we must provide both the XML file and the C# code file on disk, and the C# code file will be compiled temporarily to disk as well.
+The downside is that we must provide both the XML file and the C# code file on disk, and the C# code file will be compiled temporarily to disk as well.

 ### MSbuild

 `https://github.com/redcanaryco/atomic-red-team/blob/master/atomics/T1127.001/T1127.001.md`

 Executes the code in a project file using `msbuild.exe`.

 The default C# project example file (`T1127.001.csproj`) will simply print "Hello From a Code Fragment" and "Hello From a Class." to the screen.

 ```xml
 <Project ToolsVersion="4.0" xmlns="http://schemas.microsoft.com/developer/msbuild/2003">